dibsondivya/istda/README.md

 # istda
-Introduction to Statistical Thinking and Data Analysis
+This repository contains all relevant code pertaining to the module Introduction to Statistical Thinking and Data Analysis.